Kahlil Byrd

-Kahlil Julian Byrd is a political advisor and entrepreneur regarded as an expert in national cross-partisan reform.
+Kahlil Julian Byrd (KB) is a political advisor and entrepreneur regarded as an expert in national cross-partisan reform.
 He has led several national political organizations in the United States.
-Byrd serves as founder and CEO of Invest America Fund, a public policy, reform, investment research, data and advisory firm.
+Byrd is founder and CEO of Shur, a financial services company, that works with student loan borrowers in their workplaces to help them move to financial capability.
+Byrd is founder and CEO of Invest America Fund, a public policy, reform, investment research, data and advisory firm.
 He is a Life Member of the Council on Foreign Relations.

-He served as CEO of Americans Elect, a reform organization that sought to use online voting for state primaries to support a bipartisan ticket for the 2012 United States presidential election outside the two parties.
+He was CEO of Americans Elect, a reform organization that sought to use online voting for state primaries to support a bipartisan ticket for the 2012 United States presidential election outside the two parties.

 Education

 Byrd holds a Master of Public Administration from the Harvard Kennedy School and a Bachelor of Arts in Political Science from Morehouse College.